 Here are my top five relationship basics.
 See if you’ve “passed” Relationship 101!

-Repair: You are both human.
+Repair.
+You are both human.
 Your partner will make mistakes and so will you.
 Repairing your relationship after those mistakes is critical to its health.
-Actively seek ways to repair hurts with your partner, such as aplogizing, or listening to your parnter's concerns.
+Actively seek ways to repair hurts with your partner, such as apologizing or listening to your partner's concerns.
 Always be willing to accept repair behaviors from your partner.
 Accepting your partner’s apology isn’t the same way as condoning what he did.
 It simply says “I care about you enough to work through this.”

 Appreciate.
 Take every opportunity to appreciate your partner and the positives in your life.
 Research suggests finding positives in your life every day can measurably improve it.
 Too often disgruntled partners feel that if they praise or even encourage their partner it is the same thing as saying “everything is okay with us.”
 Not so!
 Appreciation and validation should be liberally applied to your relationship, even if it’s troubled.
 You’ll have plenty of time to also (respectfully) air your complaints.